thma/PolysemyCleanArchitecture/README.md

 [Clean Architecture: A Craftsman's Guide to Software Structure and Design](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) on this concept.

-In the following section I'll explain how the clean architecture guidelines can be implemented in a Haskell REST API application by making use of the algebraic effect library [Polysemy](https://github.com/polysemy-research/polysemy#readme).
+In the following sections I'll explain how the clean architecture guidelines can be implemented in a Haskell REST API application by making use of the algebraic effect library [Polysemy](https://github.com/polysemy-research/polysemy#readme).